hvpham-yorku/project-group_9/doc/sprint0/README.md

 # Contribution
 This project will have a branch for each feature we are currently adding into the project.
 We will not use gitflow or pull requests as they are convoluted for the purposes of our project.
-We will use GitHub issues for potential issues that arise within the project
+We will use GitHub issues for potential issues that arise within the project.